stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ## Overview

-The _graphics pipeline_ specifies the various _stages_ executed by the hardware to render a fragment.
+The _graphics pipeline_ configures the various _stages_ executed by the hardware to render a fragment.

 A pipeline stage is either a configurable _fixed function_ or a programmable stage implemented by a _shader_ module.